-The Grey jay, also called Canada jay or Whiskey jack, is a year-round resident of the boreal forest throughout Canada up to the tree line.
-It is around 30 cm (12 in.) long, is mostly grey (as the English name implies).
+DESCRIPTION: The Grey Jay is mostly grey (as its name implies).
 The back and wings are medium grey, the under parts light grey, the head dark grey, the forehead and cheeks white.
 The short bill and the legs and feet are black.
 Sexes are similar, but juveniles are dark grey.
-The bird has thick feathers to provide extra insulation in its harsh habitat.
+This bird is around 30 cm (12 inches) long.

-The diet of this species is quite diverse – from insects and arthropods to small rodents to bird chicks, fungi, berries and seeds.
-They will even pick blood-gorged ticks from the back of moose.
+DIET: Omnivorous– from insects and arthropods to small rodents to bird chicks, fungi, berries and seeds.
+Will even pick blood-gorged ticks from the back of moose.

 There is an ongoing research project at Algonquin Park, ON, on the grey jay, where the population of this bird declined markedly in the last few decades.